RIPE-NCC/rpki-irr-bgp-stats/README.md

 Route objects can also be used.
 This is tested with the ROUTE splitfile from the RIPE DB, but should work with other sources (famous last words..).
 It does insist on .txt.
 This was a quick hack, so no additional config parameter would be needed.
-ROUTE objects will be treated as though they are ROAs w.r.t. validation.
+ROUTE objects will be treated as though they are VRPs w.r.t. validation.
 Since ROUTE objects have no max length it is assumed to be the same as the prefix, unless the "--loose" flag is used.. in that case it's assumed to be /24 (yes, hardcoded v4)